SilkRose/Pony/src/stories/diary-duet/diary-duet-meta.md

 - Anon has trouble sleeping the first night, meets spike while walking the halls, they bond.
 - The last entry for each is addressed to each other instead of to the diary.

+#### Sequel Idea
+They stop writing in their diaries and instead write each other a letter every day.
+name: Love Letters

 ### Flow